Case Study

 Tools

-Figma, Qualtrics, Optimal Workshop, Procreate, Notion, Miro
+Figma, Qualtrics, Optimal Workshop, Notion, Miro

 Here’s the 1 minute TL;DR version